Robin van Roosmalen

-Robin van Roosmalen (born 1 October 1989) is a retired Dutch kickboxer and mixed martial artist, currently signed with Bellator MMA, competing in their Featherweight division.
+Robin van Roosmalen (born 1 October 1989) is a Dutch retired kickboxer and mixed martial artist.
 He is the former Glory Featherweight Champion and former Glory Lightweight Champion.

-As of 1 November 2018, he is ranked the #5 featherweight in the world by Combat Press.

 Biography

 Van Roosmalen is the oldest of three children.
-His father, William van Roosmalen, is a former world champion in Muay Thai and kickboxing, together with Pelé Reid, the only men to ever knock out Vitali Klitschko in a kickboxing bout (WAKO European finals, Kiev, 1995) and also the only man to knock out William Beekwilder.
+His father, William van Roosmalen, is a former world champion in Muay Thai and kickboxing, together with Pelé Reid, the only men to ever knock out Vitali Klitschko in a kickboxing bout (WAKO European finals, Kyiv, 1995) and also the only man to knock out William Beekwilder.
 Growing up in a kickboxing family, Van Roosmalen began training at the age of 3 under his father in his gym and later also began boxing, wrestling, mixed martial arts and judo, in which he received a black belt.
 He is known for his aggressive, high paced fighting style.

 Kickboxing career

 Van Roosmalen made it to the semi-finals of the K-1 World MAX West Europe Tournament by beating Henri van Opstal in the quarter-final.
 He lost his semi-final bout against the eventual winner Mohammed Khamal by KO.
 After losing a fight against Ajay Balgobind, Van Roosmalen rebounded by knocking out Dutch slugger William Diender with a liver punch and beating the highly regarded Dutch-Moroccan Chahid Oulad El Hadj by decision.
 On 21 May 2011, Van Roosmalen met Mohammed Khamal in a rematch in Amsterdam.
 He lost the match by judges' decision.

-On 25 September 2011, van Roosmalen won the It's Showtime "Fast & Furious 70MAX" title in Brussels.
+On 25 September 2011, Van Roosmalen won the It's Showtime "Fast & Furious 70MAX" title in Brussels.
 He beat Chahid Oulad El Hadj for the 2nd time by TKO in the second round, Chris Ngimbi by decision and Artur Kyshenko by KO in the first round.
 Van Roosmalen had entered the tournament as a replacement for 70MAX giant Giorgio Petrosyan, who had injured himself in his fight against Hinata, and was seen as an underdog to win the tournament over the more highly ranked and experienced Artur Kyshenko.